 Homefinder UK is a national housing mobility scheme that allows tenants and homeless households of participating social landlords to move home.
-Homefinder UK is compliant with the Homelessness Reduction Bill and can be used by participating landlords for homelessness prevention.
+Homefinder UK is compliant with the Homelessness Reduction Act and can be used by participating landlords for homelessness prevention.
 Landlords advertise their available homes through the Homefinder UK website and applicants express interest in a property by bidding as they would on traditional Choice Based Lettings systems.
 Households can also access mutual exchanges through Homefinder UK's partnership with House Exchange.
 At the time of writing Homefinder is the only scheme that offers available properties and mutual exchange opportunities through the same site via a single sign-on.
 Homefinder UK is delivered by Home Connections Lettings Limited in partnership with House Exchange part of the Clarion Housing Group.

 I am not a tenant of a participating borough or housing association.
 Can i still apply?